adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-documenting-components-en_US.md

 end
 ```

-Generally called `:rest` (but any name will do) we can define an attribute of type `:global` using `attr/3`.
+Generally called `:rest` (but any name will do), we can define an attribute of type `:global` using `attr/3`.
 We can also add its `default` as a map with all the default properties.
 We can also say which properties will be accepted by our global attribute, in this case, `type="..."` and `style="..."`.

 ## Recap!